yast/yast-network/doc/network-ng.md

 an API to read and write the configuration.
 See the [Accessing the Configuration](#accessing-the-configuration) section for further details.

-#### Sysconfig
+#### Wicked

-The sysconfig backend support is composed by these files:
+The Wicked backend support is composed by these files:

-    src/lib/y2network/sysconfig
+    src/lib/y2network/wicked
     ├── config_reader.rb <- READER
     ├── config_writer.rb <- WRITER
     ├── connection_config_reader.rb